Anirban166/Go-Codeline/README.md

 }  // O/P: 22
 ```
 - Unsigned variants follow same prefix-appended syntax eg: `uint32` (`8<->32` unsigned, `8<->64` signed)
-- Bit operations are sane as well.
+- Bit operations are same as well.
 Eg:
     - and/or:`a&b`, `a|b`
     - only 11/00 sets: `a^b`, `a&^b`
     - bitshifts L/R: `2^10 << 10` (2<sup>10</sup> * 2<sup>10</sup> = 2048), `a >> b` (2<sup>10</sup> / 2<sup>10</sup> = 1)